cocos/cocos-docs/en/editor/animation/animation-editor.md

 #### Change the timeline zoom

-What should I do if I feel that the range displayed by the **Animation** panel is too small during operation, and it needs to be scaled down to allow more key frames to be displayed in the editor?
+What is the fix if the range displayed by the **Animation** panel is too small during operation, and it needs to be scaled down to allow more keyframes to be displayed in the editor?

 - You can _zoom in_ or *zoom out* the display scale of the time axis by scrolling the mouse wheel in areas *b*, *d*, and *f* in the figure.